 Plagiarism or cheating in any form is unacceptable and will be dealt with according to the university's academic integrity policy.
 Please acquaint yourself with the policy as set forth in the student handbook.
 Note that plagiarism or cheating will AT LEAST result in failure on the assignment.

 Your overall course grade will be determined using the university scale

-Three exams and a final each worth 100 points.
+Grade will be assigned on the following basis: Three exams and a final each worth 100 points.
 The final exam will replace one of the tests.